textpattern/textpattern.github.io/tags/expires.md

 <txp:expires />
 ~~~

 The **expires** tag is a *single* tag used to indicate when an article should no longer appear in a site, particularly when the information is date sensitive (e.g. events like conferences, meetings and so forth).
-The tag is defined by expiration date values that are set under the ''Date and time' section of the [Write panel](/administration/write-panel).
+The tag is defined by expiration date values that are set under the ''Date and time' area of the Write panel.

 ## Attributes

 Tag will accept the following attributes (**case-sensitive**):

 `format="format string"`
-: Override the default date format set in the [Preferences panel](/administration/preferences-panel).
+: Override the default date format set in the Preferences panel.
 : **Values:** any valid [strftime](https://secure.php.net/strftime) string values.
 : **Default:** the 'Archive date format' set in preferences.